 What Activities are there To Do at The Palms Resort Mindoro and Macopa Reefs?

-1. Fishing for your Dinner!
-How good of a fisherman are you?
-We have 4 outrigger boats we can send you out in.
-You will be guided and taken cared of by our expert Resorts fishermen.
-I guarantee you will not come home empty-handed!
+1. Fishing for your Dinner– how good of a fisherman are you?
+Rental outrigger boats can take you together with a guide.
+Hopefully you will not come home empty-handed 🙂

-Sports Fishing with seasonal promises of catch of yellow fin tunas, barracudas, marlin or sword fishes its tempting to see how good you are against local fisherfolk!
+2. Sports Fishing – with seasonal runs of yellow fin tunas, barracudas, marlin or sword fishes, how good are you against local fisherfolk?

-2. Diving Apo Reef Dive Park The Palms Resort Mindoro is ideal as your diver’s base.
+3. Diving Apo Reef Dive Park – the Palms Resort Mindoro is ideal as your diver’s base.
 Our proximity to Apo Reef itself, only 31 miles away or 4 hours on an outrigger.
 From Manila your flight will take 40 minutes to San Jose Airport Mindoro.
 From the Airport it’s 45 minutes by car and you have arrived at our Resort.
-For a minimal fee of P500.00 pesos per person we will pick you up at the airport.
+For a minimal fee per person we will pick you up at the airport.
 The map in this link shows the Reef in relation to the Resort.
 For more info on how your travel might look like, check our sample itinerary here.
 Some pictures are available here: Apo Reef Dive Park

-3. Macopa Reefs diving We’ve truly become a self-contained all-around Vacation Resort with this property.
-If you don’t want to exert the effort to go to Apo Reef Dive Park, we offer you in-house diving like no other resort can offer you: right at the property!
+4. Macopa Reefs diving or snorkeling– we’ve truly become a self-contained all-around Vacation Resort with this property.
+If you don’t want to exert the effort to go to Apo Reef Dive Park, we offer you in-house diving at our other property- the Macopa Reef.

-*If you want to dive you suit up, walk / paddle/ snorkel to the edge of the coral cliff, then you jump in! *We will set up lounge table and chairs right on the beach for you UNDER A TREE. *You take a break, have margarita lunch, commandeer a hammock strung up right on those trees which line our Resort and take a siesta. *When you wake you suit up and go again.
+*If you want to dive you suit up, walk / paddle/ snorkel to the edge of the coral cliff about 30 yards out then you jump in. *We will set up lounge table and chairs right on the beach for you UNDER A TREE. *You take a break, have margarita lunch, commandeer a hammock strung up right on those trees which line our Resort and take a siesta. *When you wake you suit up and go again.
 Or not! *Bottom line is- no need to go anywhere else.
-No boat rides for the 3 hours it takes to go to Apo Reef unless you want to.
+No 3 hour boat rides to Apo Reef unless you want to.

-“Bato Tabaw”– which by local dialect mean'”Rock on the Water’ more or less 😉 From Concepcion Bay you’ll see the signature Rock island jutting out of the water.
-I had it on good authority (some guests!) that it makes for one good VERTICAL ROCK CLIMB!
+5. “Bato Tabaw”– which by local dialect mean'”Rock on the Water’ more or less 😉 From Concepcion Bay you’ll see the rock island jutting out of the water.
+I had it on good authority (some guests) that it makes for one good VERTICAL ROCK CLIMB.
 If you fall- well then you’re going swimming, won’t you?

-“LULI”- ‘Lulubog-Lilitaw’ or ‘Appear- disappear’ in local parlance.
-A few hundred meters from the beach is a coral bed that shows itself during very low tides.
+6. “LULI”– few hundred meters from the beach is a coral bed that shows itself during very low tides.
 This coral island is actually a big area, a few acres with the rest of it staying under water.
 As shown indicated by dark blue waters it has deep ravines to the sides of it.

 It’s worth mentioning again that our Resort is located at a very thinly populated middle of the Mindoro Island.
 It is true meaning when we say, “in the middle of nowhere!”
 You would not have to battle for a small space on a beach to tan or swim.

-6. Cruising the Bay is easily one of my favourite to-do’s.
+8. Cruising the Bay– easily one of my favourite to-do’s.
 Get in the boat out unto Concepcion Bay.
-Maybe somewhere in that vastness you’re bound to meet up with the pod of dolphins who call this Bay home.
+Maybe somewhere in that vastness you’ll meet up with the pod of dolphins who call this Bay home.

-6. WW11 Japanese Wrecks and wreck-diving make for interesting underwater expedition.
+9. WW11 Japanese Wrecks and wreck-diving– interesting underwater expedition.
 On the outside of this bay is Mindoro Strait then unto Coron Bay in Palawan.
 Coron Bay houses several sunken Japanese warships.
 If you are into wreck diving this is one site you shouldn’t miss.